shimizacken/tog-game/README.md

 # tog-game

-### "tog" in Norwegian is a train.
-This project purpose is educational to give example how a production feature should be plan and develop, with the following features and patterns:
+🚂 "tog" is train in Norwegian.
+This is an educational project which its goal is to give example how a production feature should be plan and develop, from the planing til the state, bll and UI layers.
+It includes the following features and patterns:
 - Feature based
 - Hooks
 - Functional